-The other thing is exercise.
 Moving our body gets things moving through our system.
 We need movement.
-It helps with our digestion, helps to raise serotonin levels, and different levels in our brains.
+It helps with our digestion, increases serotonin levels, and levels out so many different functions in our brains.

-I have found that for myself it boosts my energy levels, which seems counter-intuitive, right?
-Yes, you do get tired when you workout, but it's a different kind of tired.
-On those days that I workout I find that I have more energy throughout the day and I sleep better at night.
+I have found that it boosts my energy levels, which seems counter-intuitive, right?
+Yes, you do get tired when you workout, but it's a different kind of tiredness.
+On those days that I workout I find that I have more energy throughout the rest of the day and I also sleep better at night.

-I've had a Sleep Number bed going on two years.
-This allows me to track what my resting heart rate is, how much I moved during the night, how many hours of sleep I get, and how many hours of that is actually deep sleep.
+I've had a Sleep Number bed going on four years.
+This allows me to track my resting heart rate, how much I moved during the night, how many hours of sleep I get, and how many hours of that is actually deep sleep.
 So I have data that I can look at and definitely see a correlation.

 Get the Right Vitamins

-Besides getting in some type of workout, getting a good night's sleep of at least seven to eight hours every night, and eating the right foods there are other things you can do now, especially as we're moving into the fall and winter months.
-Especially for those in areas where there is less daylight as we get into fall and winter.
+Besides getting in some movement, getting a good night's sleep (of at least seven to eight hours), and eating the right foods, there are other things you can do to boost your immune system.

-Don't just assume that you can take in copious amounts.
+Don't just assume that you can take them in copious amounts.
 Pay attention to the guidelines and get your blood tested for optimal amounts.
-During the fall and winter, I take vitamin D supplements (that also include vitamins K1 and K2) but I don't in the summer because I'm outside enough for my body to make its own vitamin D from the sun.
+During the fall and winter, I take vitamin D supplements (that also include vitamins K1 and K2) but I don't take them in the summer because I'm outside enough for my body to make its own vitamin D from the sun.

 Improve Your Digestive System

 Next up on the list is to improve your digestive system.
-There have been lots of studies done on the immune system and a good portion of your immune system resides in your gut.
-I believe it's 80%.
-So what that means is the better functioning gut health the better functioning immune system that we have.
+There have been many studies done on the immune system.
+A good portion of your immune system resides in your gut (I believe it's 80%).
+So what that means is the better functioning your gut health the better functioning your immune system.